‘B&B’ Recap For Wednesday, September 18: Danny Tells Carter That Ridge Crossed The Line

-The Bold and the Beautiful recap for Wednesday, September 18 features Carter Walton (Lawrence Saint-Victor) who returned to the bar after spending some time there the previous evening.
+The Bold and the Beautiful recap for Wednesday, September 18 features Carter Walton (Lawrence Saint-Victor) returning to the bar after spending some time there the previous evening.
 He approached the barman, Danny (Keith Carlos) and told him that he had left his credit card by accident.
 Carter said that it had been “some night” and that he had never seen Ridge Forrester (Thorsten Kaye) so drunk, per She Knows Soaps.
-Carter said that he had never seen Ridge lose control like that and he was worried about him.
+Carter went on to say that he had never seen Ridge lose control like that and he was worried about him.

 Danny said that Ridge seemed like a good guy but that he had “crossed the line.”
 Carter assumed that Danny was talking about Ridge’s drinking, but Danny had actually flashed back to seeing Shauna Fulton (Denise Richards) leave the upstairs room.
 Later, Danny took some towels to the room above the bar and again flashed to seeing Shauna there with Ridge.